ComputerByte/sonarr4k/README.md

 ### For Swizzin installs
 Second Sonarr Installation on Swizzin based systems

-Uses existing install as a base. you must ``sudo box install sonarrv3`` prior to running this script.
+Uses existing install as a base. you must ``sudo box install sonarr`` prior to running this script.

 Run install.sh as sudo
 ```bash